xrdocs/design/_blogs/2017-07-31-the-future-of-highly-available-networks.md

 Redundant, multi-homed topologies are the hallmarks of good network design, but it is not always possible to design out all the single points point of failure.
 Some common examples include:

-•	Edge devices such as an LER or PE router may have single-attached customers.
+- Edge devices such as an LER or PE router may have single-attached customers.
-•	End-users are typically single-homed to an edge device that may contain significant amounts of non-duplicated user state (e.g. BNG or CMTS).
+- End-users are typically single-homed to an edge device that may contain significant amounts of non-duplicated user state (e.g. BNG or CMTS).
-•	Long-haul transport can be prohibitively expensive, increasing the likelihood that of an architecture that leverages single devices with a limited number of links.
+- Long-haul transport can be prohibitively expensive, increasing the likelihood that of an architecture that leverages single devices with a limited number of links.

 The first question to ask yourself is if there is any way to design redundancy into the network using new technologies.
 For example, IOS XR supports Network Function Virtualization (NFV), allowing it to be deployed as a virtual PE (vPE).
 Deployed in a redundant pair, vPEs can provide edge customers with better network availability over the same physical link.

 If you can’t eliminate it altogether, a single point of failure is also a good candidate for the spine-and-leaf fabric described above.
-If a node in the fabric fails, the blast radius is much smaller than if a 20-slot chassis fails.
+If a 2 RU node in the fabric fails, the blast radius is much smaller than if a 20-slot chassis fails.
 Barring that, in-chassis hardware redundancy and switchover techniques like NSF may be considered.

 ## Conclusion

 Decades of experience have proven that network availability mechanisms provide simpler, more efficient, lower cost alternatives when the architecture supports them.
 Beyond that, the frontier for availability is all about operations.
 By automating workflows, particularly upgrades, you can eliminate the most common causes of failure in the first place.
 Investing in operations may seem like an odd strategy for availability but the truth is that simple, automated networks are the most available networks of all.

 ## References And Further Reading

 [1] Introducing Data Center Fabric

-[2] Evolve or Die - High-Availability Design Principles Drawn from Google’s Network Infrastructure [3] https://code.facebook.com/posts/156810174519680/making-facebook-self-healing/ Normal Accidents: Living with High Risk Technologies (Updated).
+[2] Evolve or Die - High-Availability Design Principles Drawn from Google’s Network Infrastructure

+[3] https://code.facebook.com/posts/156810174519680/making-facebook-self-healing/

+Normal Accidents: Living with High Risk Technologies (Updated).
 Princeton University Press, 1999, Charles Perrow.

 Site Reliability Engineering, O'Reilly Media, April 2016, Betsy Beyer, Chris Jones, Jennifer Petoff, Niall Richard Murphy.